flymodel/flymodel/ARCHITECTURE.md

 # Architecture

-## Overview
+## Objectives

 Services exist as islands, where we may opt (in) to specific services (assuming default of all).

-The following layers / services will be created:
+The following layers / services:

 - Query Layer
   - graphql